SC114 is an easy to build Z80 Motherboard with RC2014 compatible expansion sockets.

 The idea is that you can build the board without even fitting those tedious RC2014 sockets, then test it with the simple bit-bang serial port.
 This only involves assembling the components shown above.
 That’s 5 chips + oscillator + 6 pin header + a few Rs and Cs + LED + reset button.

 Looks like this takes about 175 solder joints.
 Sounds a lot, but way fewer than typical RC2014.
-Should be a good chance of such a simple circuit working first time.
+Should be a good chance of such a simple circuit working the first time.
 If it doesn’t work then it is a relatively simple circuit to troubleshoot.
-The on-board LED can flash results of the self test, so a serial port problem will not look like a dead processor.
+The onboard LED can flash results of the self-test so a serial port problem will not look like a dead processor.

 You can then add the four 40 pin RC2014 module sockets.
 So that’s a further 160 solder joints, but it is incremental assembly thus relatively easy to work out where any new fault is.

 The next step would be to build and test a proper serial port, such as the official Z80 SIO module.
-Other modules are also available.
 Then if you want CP/M all you need to add is the official Compact Flash module and a Compact Flash card with the standard CP/M distribution installed.
 All this is supported by the ROM with no configuration required.